International Relations Committee (IRC)

 Humphry/OCLC/Forest Press Award for International Librarianship - The award consists of a prize of $1,000 and a certificate.
 All nominations should include, as appropriate, personal history or curriculum vitae, with emphasis on achievements related to international librarianship; bibliography, critical reviews, articles, etc.; and letters seconding the nomination or other letters of commendation or appreciation.
 DEADLINE EXTENDED: January 31

 ALA Ahead 2015 - In June, 2010, the American Library Association adopted a new strategic plan.
 ALA 2015 outlines strategic goals and objectives for the next five years, and sets priorities for the association that will strengthen libraries, the profession, and the public’s access to information.

-IFLA's 81st Annual Conference - The 81st IFLA General Conference and Assembly, will take place in Cape Town, South Africa, August 15-21, 2015.
+IFLA's 82nd Annual Conference - The 82ndt IFLA General Conference and Assembly, will take place in Columbus, Ohio, USA, August 13-19, 2016.
 The ALA membership number to use for your IFLA Conference registration is US-0002.

 SYMPA-ALA Mailing List Service - This server provides you access to ALA's mailing lists.
 You can perform subscription options, unsubscription, archives, and list management.
 (First time users will need to get a password) Opens in a new window.